 I grew up in the deep South, where my name is pronounced with extra syllables and my father still boils his own peanuts.
 As a child I would stay up at night to write little stories by flashlight.
 And all too frequently I entered teen magazine poetry contests.
-(I will never forgive you, Seventeen!
-That was some inspired doggerel!)

 When not reading, writing, editing, promoting, or thinking about books, I tend to spend my time outdoors–rock climbing, skiing, hiking, or whatever seems most likely to kill me on any given day.
 I also love food more than is strictly advised.